 Where in Uganda can we find Lions on a wildlife Safari?

 In Uganda, lions can be spotted in three large national parks of Queen Elizabeth, Murchison falls and Kidepo Valley.
 Apart from the jungles of these parks, some lions in Uganda are protected by the Uganda Wildlife Education Centre, formally Entebbe Zoo.
-Tree climbing lions are exclusive to Ishasha in Queen Elizabeth National Park just like the Experiential Lion Tracking in the north of the park.
+Tree climbing lions are exclusive to Ishasha in Queen Elizabeth National Park just like the Experiential Lion Tracking done in the north of the park.
 Day visits to the zoo at Entebbe can be arranged for one to see these lions.
-Overall, the experience of finding them active in the jungle is most desired and a life-time one, to say the least.
-Book any of Jungle Escape Africa’s Uganda Safaris to see the lions together with many other fascinating wildlife scenarios like Gorilla trekking, Chimpanzee tracking, mountain hikes and others.
+Overall, the experience of finding them active in the jungle is most desired and a life-time one, to say the least!
+Book any of Jungle Escape Africa’s Uganda Safaris to see the lions alongside other fascinating wildlife scenarios like Gorilla trekking, Chimpanzee tracking, mountain hikes and others.
 Apart from the longer safaris, you can book some of these short trips to see lions:

 Threats to the lions’ population in Uganda/Africa